Plitvice Lakes for Families

 We had a truly amazing visit to Plitvice Lakes and were sad that this place has to be soooo far from Australia as it would be amazing to visit at different times of the year – Autumn would be awesome!

 A short taxi ride back to our hotel for a cool off in the pool and then we were back on the bus to head back to the coast to continue our Croatian adventure….

-The restaurants in Plitvice we found to be a little strange and apart from ice cream there was little in the way of snacks.
+The restaurants in the park at Plitvice we found to be a little strange and apart from ice cream there was little in the way of snacks or easy food options for families.
 We had stayed in Jezerce just 5 minutes from the park where there was also very little in the way of ‘supplies’.
 Best to pre-prepare if possible and bring some shopping with you from a larger hub (Zagreb or Zadar).
 Just some staples like fruit and snacks would be handy.

 Prams – realistically prams at Plitvice would be a no go unless you were happy with sticking to the peripheral trails and not the over-water walkways.
 The walkways over the lakes are rickety in places and quite narrow when passing.
 To be honest people passing you are quite often oblivious to how much space they take up and are too busy trying to get their perfect selfie to notice they are nearly pushing your kids into the lake.
 Gotta love the selfie stick travellers!